rscottjones/maps/README.md

 - ability to toggle map markers on/off depending on pin style
 - marker clustering for large datasets
 - support for font awesome icons
-- several scaled down "lite" plugin versions, each optimized for a particular use case

 ## Credits